lukmanulhakeem97/ml-client-project/README.md

 # Project Overview
 ### Stock Inventory Forecast
 This is an ML timeseries forecasting project.
 This repo contain only model deployement part of the trained model using flask.
-Detailed files and docs of Machine Learning part can be found on my drive [stock-inventory-forecast](https://drive.google.com/drive/folders/1Th8lBTQDZkOp5kBOW-t5eRuaQXHbwAcu?usp=share_link)
+Detailed files and docs of Machine Learning part can be found on my [drive](https://drive.google.com/drive/folders/1Th8lBTQDZkOp5kBOW-t5eRuaQXHbwAcu?usp=share_link)

 ### Project Analysis:
 The project goal of this work is to build a predictive model for spare-parts inventory forecast.
 As dataset is has many output class names of spare-parts, it seems to be complicated to build model including all spare-parts categories.
 Therefore we had build individual forecasting models only for top 3 spare-parts category using Auto Regressive (AR) statistical estimator.
 These models will forecast spare-part count or quantity required for a given day.
 Engine oil forecasting model have AIC score 1659.68, Chain Lubrication forecasting model have AIC score 1675.19 and General Service forecasting model have AIC score 1466.41.